 - Clean Regularly: Cleaning your bath once a week will keep surfaces smooth, preventing the buildup of iron and other deposits from taking hold.

-- Keep Things Dry: As much as possible, wipe down bathroom surfaces exposed to water to cut-down on exposure to iron residue.
+- Keep Things Dry: As much as possible, wipe down bathroom surfaces exposed to water to cut down on exposure to the iron residue.

 - Add an Iron Filter or Water Softener: Iron filters and water purification systems can eliminate the problem at the source, removing iron and other mineral deposits in water to prevent future stains.